ConorMarco/BreckMinecraft/index.md

 ## Questions

 If you have any questions about installation, please ask them in the minecraft channel on the Discord.

-# Useful Server Features

-With mods, we've been able to add ~~the ability to edit signs~~ several nice features to the server.
-These include extra biomes, machines, crops, and decoration blocks as well as many quality of life features.
-A few of the less obvious features are listed below.

-## Recipe manager

-When you open your inventory, you will see several pages of blocks and items on the right side of the screen.
-These can be searched by name, or by mod by searching `@modname`.
-Doubleclicking this search bar will highlight blocks matching the search in your inventory.

-If you click on a block in this menu, it will show you the recipe.
-Rightclicking will show all the recipes in which it is used.
-You can access recipes for blocks in your inventory by hovering over them and pressing `r` and `u` respectively.

-## Waystones

-Waystones look like this [citation needed].
-You can teleport from waystone to waystone.
-You can also create warp scrolls or a reusable warp stone to teleport to any waystone from a remote location.
-There is one located at spawn and it is expected that players will build them near their bases as well.

-## Extra health from foods!

-The more kinds of unique food you eat, the more extra health bars you will get!

-## Minecolonies

-Ever wanted to rule your own colony with an iron fist?
-Make a supply ship or supply camp to get started!
-More info [here](https://wiki.minecolonies.com/).

-## Minimap

-There's a minimap in the top corner of your screen.
-Press `j` for a fullscreen version or `b` to make a waypoint viewable on the map.

-## Gravestones

-If you die, a gravestone will appear.
-Go back to that location and sneak over it to retrieve all your items without worrying about them despawning.

-## Ore Excavation

-Hold `g` (configurable) to mine all blocks of a certain type at once, e.g. a tree or a vein of ore.
-This uses up a lot of hunger.

 # Server Rules